zhdk/tpf-installers/README.md

 Installers for the tpf-tools v.1.1

-  - tpf-tool-basic
+  - tpf-tools-basic
-  - tpf-tool-intermediate
+  - tpf-tools-intermediate

 -----

 # NEW

-## tpf-tool-intermediate v.1.1:
+## tpf-tools-intermediate v.1.1:
 - removed 'jmess' from the tpf tools.
 - removed the 'tpf-audio-connections'
 - removed the 'tpf-load-audio.command'.